IceHe/lib/books/fundamentals-of-software-architecture.md

     Level of training required for users to achieve their goals with the application/solution.
     Usability requirements need to be treated as seriously as any other architectureal issuce.

+**Italy-ility**

+- _Years ago, becuse of a freak communication outage, the head office had lost communication with the Italian branches, and it was organizationally traumatic._
+- Italy-ility is **a unique combination of availability, recoverability, and resilience.**

 # Part 2.
 Architeure Styles

 # Part 3.
 Techniques and Soft Skills